inevolin/DiscordEarsBot/README.md

 3. Everything said within that channel will be transcribed into text (as long as the bot is within the voice channel).
 4. Type `*leave` to make the bot leave the voice channel.
 5. Type `*help` for a list of commands.

+### notes:
+- When the bot is inside a voice channel it listens to all speech and transcribes audio into text.
+- Each user is a separate audio channel, the bot hears everyone separately.
+- Only when your user picture turns green in the voice channel will the bot receive your audio.
+- A long pause interrupts the audio input.
+- The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.